 In the world of data, it can be challenging to stay abreast of the lightning-fast evolution as yesterday’s burning concern (data compliance) gives way to today’s most urgent priority (ChatGPT).
 In recent years companies have come to realize data as its own layer of the tech stack—and its value is paramount to the firm.
 It’s also increasingly clear that not all data is created equal.

 In raw form, data is of limited value.
-Only high-quality data—demonstrating accuracy, consistency, validity, completeness, uniqueness, and integrity—will engender the levels of trust end-users will rely on to evaluate customer needs, engage in meaningful interactions, and close deals that drive enterprise growth.
+Only high-quality data—demonstrating accuracy, consistency, validity, completeness, uniqueness, and integrity—engenders the levels of trust end-users will rely on to evaluate customer needs, engage in meaningful interactions, and close deals that drive enterprise growth.

 We know financial services firms invest—heavily—in efforts to improve data quality by: